WASHFOLD HOME PAGE ——WASHFOLD AREA MAPS PAGE —— WASHFOLD DRAWINGS PAGE

 WF24 in Area 8, Yewry Syke, Natty Bridge

-Washfold on Yewry Syke, above Natty Bridge on a feeder beck to River Lickle.
+Washfold on Yewry Syke, above Natty Bridge on a feeder beck to the River Lickle.
 The fold is located at SD 24644 94810 at an altitude of 370m above sea level.
-It is recorded in the National Park Heritage Environment Record as 65o24 and is recorded as ctcm02 in the Duddon Valley Local History Group survey, Ring Cairns to Reservoirs (R2R) survey in 2009.
+It is recorded in the National Park Heritage Environment Record as 65024 and is recorded as ctcm02 in the Duddon Valley Local History Group survey, Ring Cairns to Reservoirs (R2R) survey in 2009.
 It is in Westmorland and Furness, previously South Lakes.
 Its condition is medium and the certainty that it is a washfold is good.

 Constructed from stone and boulders in a natural hollow formed by low crags

-Chamber 1- 10.0×6.0m; Pool- 5.0×2.5m
+Dimensions: chamber 1- 10.0×6.0m; pool- 5.0×2.5m

 Wall heights: a 1.1m; b 0.9m; c 2.1m; d 1.6m